immerse-ucsb/lca-bookdown/_book/15-three-step.md

-# Two Covariates and a Single Distal Outcome
+# Manual 3-Step Covariate and Distal

 ------------------------------------------------------------------------